Tension Pneumothorax (Mediastinal Shift)

 Chest X-ray will show air in the pleural cavity with deviation of mediastinal structures toward the opposite side.
 The intercostal spaces on the affected side may be widened.
 A tension pneumothorax will also be seen on a CT scan of the chest.

 Early recognition through acute assessment skills is an essential nursing consideration because treatment of a tension pneumothorax can be life saving for the patient.
 Failure to recognize a tension pneumothorax can lead to cardiac arrest and death.
-A tension pneumothorax should be considered in a patient who suddenly becomes hypoxic and hypotensive after a central line placement or a liver or lung biopsy.
+A patient, who suddenly becomes hypoxic, hypotensive with hemodynamic compromise after a central line placement, or post liver, lung biopsy, a tension pneumothorax should be considered.
 A stat portable chest X-ray should be done if time permits and preparation for chest tube insertion or needle insertion should be initiated.
 Ventilator dependent patients are also at risk for a tension pneumothorax.
 In addition to hemodynamic compromise, a ventilator dependent patient with a tension pneumothorax will present with increasing peak inspiratory pressures.

-Sara DiCenzo is a cardiology nurse practitioner, Hahnemann University Hospital, Philadelphia.
+Sara DiCenzo is a cardiology nurse practitioner, Hahnemann University Hospital, Philadelphia, PA.

 Treatment of Tension Pneumothorax